robguevarra/gh-website/ProjectDocs/Build_Notes/active/platform-integration_phase1-3_database-schema-implementation.md

 Implement the core database schema in Supabase to support user authentication, course management, membership capabilities, payment tracking, email marketing, and comprehensive access control for the Graceful Homeschooling platform.

 ## Current State Assessment
 The architecture planning (Phase 1-1) and infrastructure planning (Phase 1-2) are complete.
-Currently, no actual database tables exist in Supabase, and we need to implement the planned schema to enable further development.
+Currently, we've created the SQL migration files for all required tables, but they haven't been applied to the Supabase database yet.

 ## Future State Goal
 A fully implemented database schema in Supabase with proper tables, relationships, and row-level security policies that will support all platform functionality including user management, course delivery, membership features, payment processing, email marketing, and granular access controls.